 Dr Yu Zheng (Sunnie) until recently was studying organisational behaviour, supervised by Professor Chris Smith.
 Her PhD research ‘Enacting Corporate HR Strategy: A multiple-case study of Japanese subsidiaries in China' offered a critique to existing strategic international human resource management literature in explaining HR practices transfer between countries.
 She was part of a team working on an ESRC-funded project: 'Entrepreneurial Capacity to Exploit Opportunities, New Product Development and Firm Performance: A Comparative Study of UK and Chinese High-Tech Firms '.| Staff profile

-Ding Yuan graduated with an MA in Asia Pacific Business from the School of Management, Royal Holloway.
+Ding Yuan graduated with an MA in Asia Pacific Business from the School of Business and Management, Royal Holloway.
 He is now a PhD student in the department.
 His research interests focus on international and comparative business; the transfer of work practices; HRM in China with a special focus on the service sectors; and the cross-cultural study of emotional labour.